ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   typical `accept_channel`), then Bob MUST set its state to `confirmed_alice_change`.

-The following state transitions are also needed depending on Lightning operation aborts:
+The following state transitions are also needed depending on if a 0-conf Lightning operation described in this specification *aborts*:

-* If the state of a swap-in-potentiam UTXO is `bob_secured`, and it is used in a channel funding transaction that does not reach Bob (role taken by an LSP) receiving the `c=.sip.sign_funding_alice` API request, before the connection is interrupted (and thus aborting the channel open), then Bob MUST set its state to `bob_retried`.
+* If the state of a swap-in-potentiam UTXO is `bob_provisionally_secured`, and it is used in a channel funding transaction that does not reach Bob (role taken by an LSP) receiving the `c=.sip.sign_funding_alice` API request, before the connection is interrupted (and thus aborting the channel open), then Bob MUST set its state to `bob_retriable`.
   - This includes the case where Bob / LSP restarts during channel opening before receiving `c=.sip.sign_funding_alice`.

+The following state transitions are also needed depending on if a 0-conf Lightning operation described in this specification *completes*:

+* If the state of a swap-in-potentiam UTXO is `bob_provisionally_secured`, and it is used in a channel funding transaction that reaches Bob (role taken by an LSP) receiving a valid `c=.sip.sign_funding_alice` API request, then Bob MUST set its state to `bob_secured`.

 ## Client As Alice, LSP As Bob Flows